lmullen/jsr/issues/vol13/fones-wolf.markdown

-warnings of premillenialist preachers that mankind was regressing toward the imminent end of the world."[^11] Often, scholars have associated such ideas with fatalism, but the excellent work of Jarod Roll, Richard Callahan, and Alessandro Portelli—works that place class at the center—should caution us against such facile notions.
+warnings of premillenialist preachers that mankind was regressing toward the imminent end of the world."[^11] Often, scholars have associated such ideas with fatalism, but the excellent work of Jarod Roll, Richard Callahan, and Alessandro Portelli---works that place class at the center---should caution us against such facile notions.
 Working people who held such beliefs at times mobilized the most effective collective protests against the injustices of capitalism.[^12]